 - your public health nurse

 - your local City or County Childcare Committee

 - searching online for groups in your area

 What to be aware of

-Groups run by support programmes (like the Community Mothers Programme) may have trained childcare staff.
-However, if childcare staff are present, it is your responsibility to care for your child at all times.
+Groups run by support programmes (such as the Community Mothers Programme) may have trained childcare staff.
+Even if childcare staff are present, it is your responsibility to care for your child at all times.